 Group psychotherapy can take place in many settings within the continuum of care at FHE Health and beyond.
 The most common include:

-- Residential: In inpatient programs, participants meet in groups one or more times a day to discuss topics related to the course of treatment, personal feelings about residing in inpatient care and other topics deemed necessary to successful recovery.
-Group therapy in a residential setting can lead to tight bonds between group members, as they are living together in addition to meeting in therapy.
+- Residential: In inpatient programs, participants meet in groups one or more times a day to discuss topics related to the course of treatment, personal feelings about residing in inpatient care and other topics to support successful recovery.
+Group therapy in a residential setting can lead to tight bonds between group members living and participating in therapy together.

-- Outpatient: Group therapy is at the center of outpatient programs, providing a way for those who have completed residential treatment to stay engaged with the recovery community.
+- Outpatient: Group therapy is at the center of outpatient programs, keeping those who have completed residential treatment engaged with the recovery community.
 Partial hospitalization programs may have two long group sessions per day of treatment, while an intensive outpatient program may have just one.

-- Aftercare: The end of a structured rehabilitation program isn’t necessarily the end of working with others.
+- Aftercare: The end of a structured rehabilitation program isn’t necessarily the end of group therapy.
 FHE Health has our own alumni nights that include community events and meetings.
-We also host a number of open, weekly groups on our campus that are available after formal treatment has completed.
-After the conclusion of PHP and IOP options, many members of the recovery community choose to continue on in Anon groups, like Alcoholics Anonymous — another form of group therapy.
+We also host a number of open, weekly groups on our South Florida campus that are available after formal treatment has ended.
+Many members of the recovery community also choose to continue on in other forms of group therapy, such as Alcoholics Anonymous.

 Types of Group Therapy

-The Substance Abuse and Mental Health Services Administration has identified these five common group therapy models that health care providers can effectively use in treatment for substance use disorder.
-Often, groups combine more than one type of model as appropriate.
+The Substance Abuse and Mental Health Services Administration (SAMHSA) identifies five common group therapy models used during substance use disorder treatment.
+Often, groups combine more than one model depending on the participants’ needs.

 Cognitive Behavioral/Problem-Solving Groups

-Cognitive behavioral therapy (CBT) has long been effectively used to help clients change unwanted behaviors, particularly early in the treatment process.
-A variety of approaches fall under the umbrella of CBT, all of which aim to reframe negative self-talk and thought patterns that lead to substance use.
+Cognitive behavioral therapy (CBT) is an effective therapy used to help change unwanted behaviors, particularly early in the treatment process.
+CBT uses a range of techniques to reframe negative self-talk and thought patterns that lead to substance use.
 In these sessions, clients can develop the coping skills they need to recover from addiction.
-They set short-term and long-term goals and monitor their thoughts and behavior to replace unhelpful frameworks with positive tools for health and wellness.
+They set short-term and long-term goals and monitor their thoughts and behavior to replace unhelpful strategies with positive tools for health and wellness.

 Interpersonal Process Groups